 In this study, the author adopted multiple techniques to collect data.
 These techniques included text-based interviews, observation schedules, participants’ reflective journals, and documentation.
-Venketsamy and Hu (2022) concur with Creswell (2014) that the adoption of diverse data collection methods strengthens the trustworthiness of the findings.
+Venketsamy and Hu (2022) concurred with Creswell (2014) that the adoption of diverse data collection methods strengthens the trustworthiness of the findings.
 The text-based interviews took place between March 2022 and April 2022.
 Participants were requested to keep a reflective journal during the above-mentioned period to record their lived experiences of the programme.

-Hu (2022a) and Venketsamy et al. (2022) state that data analysis is a systematic process of making sense of raw data from participants in research.
+Hu (2022a) and Venketsamy et al. (2022) stated that data analysis is a systematic process of making sense of raw data from participants in research.
 Thematic analysis was employed in this study.
 The author followed the six-step analysis proposed by Creswell (2014) to analyse and understand students’ views and experiences of the acupuncture programme.
 The raw data were analysed inductively.
 The trustworthiness of a study is of particular importance for every research (Cohen et al., 2018).
 To ensure the trustworthiness of this study, the author employed qualitative validity criteria, which included credibility, conformability, dependability, and transferability.
 Diverse techniques were implemented to strengthen the validity of this study, such as well-planned research design, appropriate research methods, debriefing, thick descriptions, audit trail and triangulation.
 A research committee at a public university in Gauteng approved the ethical clearance for this study (Ref: EDU137/21).

-Findings and Discussion
+Findings and Discussions

 The findings of this study revealed that students shared an accurate understanding of the acupuncture programme.
 Students also highlighted some challenges of the acupuncture programme, particularly related to the limited clinical experiences.
 During the data analysis, two major themes emerged from the raw data: a) Students’ views of the acupuncture programme; and b) Students’ experiences of the acupuncture programme.